fieldtrip/website/tutorial/headmodel_eeg_bem.md

     What is the anatomical label for the positive Z-axis [r, l, a, p, s, i]? s Is the origin of the coordinate system at the a(nterior commissure), i(nterauricular), s(scanner origin), n(ot a landmark)? n

+{% include image src="/assets/img/tutorial/headmodel_eeg_bem/figure10.png" width="600" %}

+_Figure; Determine the coordinate system in which the original electrodes are expressed_

 We cannot see what the origin of the coordinate system is aligned to.
 It is definitely _not_ interauricular, as none of the axes passes (approximately) through the ears.
 By answering the questions, we can establish that the electrodes are in a RAS coordinate system with the first positive x axis pointing to Right, the second positive y axis to Anterior and the third positive z axis to Superior.

 {% include markup/success %}